The PDF rulebook version can be found at: http://www.hrkc.com/rules

 4.11 Kart/Kar Weigh-In

 4.11.2 HRKC reserves the right to require a weight check of any competitor prior to the beginning of the Feature Race.
 This applies particularly to those entries that failed to weigh or weighed light following the Heat Race.
 Two attempts to meet weight standards are allowed.
-Karts/kars may not leave the tech area until weight check is completed.
+Karts/kars and driver may not leave the tech area until weight check is completed.

 4.11.3 The scales in Tech and Scales area are the official means of measuring karts/kars and drivers at a race event.
 The Tech scales are available for weighing of karts/kars after the race day practice session should any competitor choose to weigh their entry as to ensure they meet class requirements.